WebReflection/hyperHTML/DEEPDIVE.md

 #### How are known nodes discovered

-The very first time a new template is used against a node, its full content is injected into such node using a special `<!--_hyperHTML-965678965456-->` random comment instead of real values.
+The very first time a new template is used against a node or a fragment, its full content is injected into such node using a special `<!--_hyperHTML-965678965456-->` random comment instead of real values.

-Such comment is used to discover both attributes, text nodes, and whole fragments or HTML content, the very first time only.
+Such comment is used to discover both attributes, text nodes, and whole fragments or HTML content, but the very first time only.

 ```js
 // simulation of initial fake injection